ISSUE 03

 KENNY

-In the ways that those play off of each other in sort of one being out of context in the South and one being completely in context in LA, what’s the—I don’t know, how did those two things coming together add to your larger image-making just in your imagination of what those two things mean?
+In sort of one being out of context in the South and one being completely in context in LA, what’s the—I don’t know, how did those two things coming together add to your larger image-making just in your imagination of what those two things mean?

 EMANUEL